flavian-ost/Reacto/README.md

 Additionally, building our own console gave us the opportunity to merge hardware and software in a creative and experimental way, allowing us to investigate how different interactions can be captured technologically and transformed into meaningful gameplay.

 ## 🕹️ How to play
-1. Turn on REACTO using Button XY
+1. Turn on REACTO using the side button
 2. Select the number of players
 3. Choose a game
 4. Start playing